Akshatmehta-1/Tableau-Project-1--Student-Count-Analysis/README.md

-📊 Student Count Analysis Using Tableau
+📊 Student Count Analysis Using Tableau & SQL

-A data-driven approach to analyzing student trends and well-being factors using Tableau dashboards.
+A data-driven approach to analyzing student trends and well-being factors using SQL for data transformation and Tableau for visualization.

 📌 Project Overview